Harmos274/SQA-Assignment/README.md

 #### Do NOT let the code cool down

-If one of your colleague ask you to review its work.
-He will be certainly waiting for your review in the next minutes and then will switch to something else.
-Thus when you will do the review, maybe few hours later he will have to switch back to his previous work which will have an **extra switching cost** for him.
-Moreover, he could have forget some aspect of his code he will have to remind in order to fix its code.
+If one of your colleague asks you to review their work.
+He will be certainly waiting for your review for the next few minutes and then will switch to something else.
+Thus, when you will do the review, maybe few hours later, he will have to switch back to his previous work which could have an **extra switching cost** for him.
+Moreover, he could have forgotten some aspect of his code and he'll need to remind them before treating your feedbacks.

 #### Provide a constructive feedback